LordOfMice/Tools/README.md

 burnmem - BIOS & Himem Memory Burn Drivers.
 Limit memory for himem.sys (to limit it for Windows 9x) or any other software (like old DOS games).
 BIOS memory interfaces viewer as bonus.

-cregfix - Win9x VCACHE Protection Error Fix (.VXD version of CREGFIX.COM), primarily for Windows ME
+cregfix - Windows 9x VCACHE Protection Error Fix (.VXD version of CREGFIX.COM), primarily for Windows ME

 devsize - Windows NT Storage Devices Internal Interfaces (Descriptors) viewer.
 It's strange but i could not find such tool - so wrote my own.